amarallab/Science_fraud_topic_analysis/README.md

 * Studies of skin wound healing

 For each of those research topics, we downloaded blibliometric information of the publications listed in PubMed.
 Of particular interest, we obtain title, abstract, journal, and year of publication.
-This analysis is conducted using the notebooks titled `process_data.ipynb` included in the topic folder.
+This analysis is conducted using the notebook titled `process_data.ipynb` and the functions for manual correction developed for each topic.
 On of the steps in the analysis aims to determine whether the article:

 * is a review,